D7Torres/epic-react-notes/README.md

 # epic-react-notes
-This is a recollection of all the "Learnings" I elaborated on per the course instruction.
+This is a recollection of all the "Learnings" I elaborated on per the [Epic React](https://www.epicreact.dev/) course instructions.
 The purpose is to have a summary of the learnings centralised so the whole course can be revised in a short reading session.
 This is for me, but I'm setting it as public in case somebody stumbles upon it and finds it useful.

 ## index
 1. [React Fundamentals](./react-fundamentals.md)